French Natural Wine in Val de Loire – The Traditions of Winemaking

 I remember seeing Jean tasting the grape juice on various phases of fermentation to test its acidity, and the same was done during the bottling process to make sure that each bunch would get filled up with the right mix of grape juice.

-There are more modern and efficient ways to do it, but natural wine is never about efficiency; it’s about producing a sustainable product and putting a bit of yourself and your passion into it.
-More than once Jean complained about the large wine industries all around the area, about their pesticides dispersed in the air and in the water layers of the region.
+There are more modern and efficient ways to do it, but natural wine is never about efficiency.
+It’s about producing a sustainable product and putting a bit of yourself and your passion into it.
+More than once Jean complained about the large wine industries all around the area.
+For example, about their pesticides dispersed in the air and in the water layers of the region.

 ‘I could easily double my profit if I were to produce industrial wine.
 All the cellars around here make three times the quantity of wine I make, and in some cases, they have even less land.
 But why in the world should I be doing that?!’